digithree/ink-agentic-ai-game-creator/README.md

 ## DISCLAIMER AND NOTE

 This project was created using ChatGPT and Copilot, and is the first project I have created 'assisted' by LLM tools in this way.
-It is primarily an investigation of the state of the art of so-called agentic systems, particularly how they might replace software developer effort.
+It is primarily an investigation of the state of the art of so-called agentic systems, particularly how they might replace software developer effort, and even that of an entire project development team.

 The example case I have chosen here is the one that got me into coding as a kid – making a computer game.
 And, like when I was a kid, it is for a text adventure.
 While I created this software using AI systems, the idea was to see if it could create an automated system to create something automatically given just a one line idea.
+The tools were chosen based on ease of use, terseness of coding and 'comprehension' by ChatGPT as development 'copilot'.

 The project is set up using [Agno](https://github.com/agno-agi/agno) with 3 agents (acutally 5, two are wrapped on teams):